HOME INSPECTION SERVICES

 We have a charge for returning to make sure the instructions on our report were followed.

-CAVEAT - if the exterior of the house is going to be stucco or cast stone, you will need more than just three inspections - a minimum of 8 us needed.
-In this case, you should Elissa to discuss at 713-248-6284 (she will return your call)
+CAVEAT - if the exterior of the house is going to be stucco or cast stone, you will need more than just three inspections - a minimum of 8 is needed.
+In this case, please TEXT Elissa to discuss at 713-248-6284 (she will return your call)